dimaninc/di_core/man/auth.md

 query params:

-`back`: where to redirect after logging out
+	back: (string) where to redirect after logging out

 no response, just 302 Redirect